cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - The query was canceled,
+     - The query was canceled
    * - ``400 Bad Request``
-     - The query is not in a state that can be canceled.
+     - The query was not in a state that can be canceled
    * - ``404 Not Found``
-     - The query handle does not match any current query.
+     - The query handle does not match any current query

 Procedure HTTP API
 ==================

-This interface supports sending queries to the methods of an Application’s Procedures.
+This interface supports sending calls to the methods of an Application’s Procedures.

 Executing Procedures
 --------------------